-MUZ5045F ADVANCED MUSIC ANALYSIS D
+MUZ4045FS ADVANCED MUSIC ANALYSIS D

-Convener: Mr. T Herbst
+Convener: T Herbst

-Course entry requirements: A 70% pass in MUZ4371G Music Technology IV or an equivalent course from another institution.
-Acceptance for a BMus Honours or master's programme.
+Course entry requirements: A 70% Pass in MUZ4371H Music Technology IV or an equivalent course from another institution.
+Acceptance for a BMus Honours.

 This course is rooted in the undergraduate Music Technology courses offered at the SACM.
 It extends and amalgamates the vocational and theoretical skills and expands on the content explored in MUZ4371H Music Technology IV.
 In this course, 20th- and 21st- century global compositional and musicological trends are traced and explored.
 Against this backdrop, representative electroacoustic musical compositions are selected for investigation and analysis.
 This is done in a manner that exposes the student to broader technical and aesthetic currents that accompany the application of technology to musical composition and performance.
 Throughout this process, careful attention is paid to putting into practice the technical procedures identified and studied in the musical compositions under investigation.